inferadb/rust/SDK Development.md

     }
 }

-/// How to handle authorization check failures
+/// How to handle authorization check failures.
+///
+/// Naming uses industry-standard "fail-open" / "fail-closed" terminology
+/// to clearly distinguish error-handling behavior from authorization outcomes.
 #[derive(Debug, Clone, Copy, PartialEq, Eq, Default)]
 pub enum FailureMode {
-    /// Deny access on failure (fail-closed, secure default)
+    /// Deny access on failure (fail-closed, secure default).
+    /// Use for security-critical paths where false positives are acceptable.
     #[default]
-    Deny,
+    FailClosed,

-    /// Allow access on failure (fail-open, use with caution) Allow,
+    /// Allow access on failure (fail-open, use with extreme caution).
+    /// Only use for non-critical paths where availability trumps security.
+    /// Always logs at WARN level when triggered.
+    FailOpen,

-    /// Return error to caller (let application decide) Propagate,
+    /// Return error to caller (let application decide).
+    /// Use when the calling code needs to implement custom fallback logic.
+    Propagate,
 }